sonic160/digital_twin_robot/documents/cm_matlab_ros/build_msg_in_matlab.md

 1. You have Python installed in your computer.
 Matlab Ros Toolbox support versions **3.8 - 3.10**.
 Please make sure you installed a supported version.
 Please install the interpreter directly from the [official website](https://www.python.org/downloads/), not from Anaconda.
 2. Matlab requires Visual Studio 2019 or later to build the message.
 Follow the instruction below:
     - Install Visual Studio C++ 2019 or later.
 Download the community version from [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false)
-    - Make sure that the "Desktop development with C++" workload is selected when installing Visual Studio (see the tutorial [here](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022#step-4---choose-workloads)).
+    - Make sure that the "Desktop development with C++" and  "Universal Windows Platform development (If you're using Windows 11, this could be one of the possible reasons for your failure to run.)" workloads are selected when installing Visual Studio (see the tutorial [here](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022#step-4---choose-workloads)).
+    - You should select these two workloads like this:
+    <image src=screen_shots/workloads.png width=600></image>

 This can be done through the following steps: